 IF WE FAIL TO INVEST IN IT, YOU LOSE IT

 The Parks for Health Initiative is in use by a number of Councils in the UK, who are developing Park Health Strategies for single and multiple parks across their Boroughs.
 The Initiative also has international application.
 In addition to demonstrable health benefits for the community, there are further sound reasons to create health promoting parks and green spaces.

-National Government and the NHS: To date, Parks and Green Spaces have remained an underused, and untapped resource within Primary Prevention.
-Potential reductions in the cost of clinical interventions justify investment in Parks, when set against the ongoing and increasing cost of treating avoidable medical conditions.
+National Government and the NHS: Parks and Green Spaces represent an underused, and untapped resource within Primary Prevention.
+Potential reductions in the cost of clinical interventions justify investment in Parks and Green Spaces for health.

 Professionals and Companies: Designing for health and delivering products and services for health, represent new business opportunities.
-The Health Assessments and Strategies provide a basis for better health based design, and identify products and services required by developers, Local Authorities, Parks Managers and Friend Groups to enhance their Green Spaces for health.
+The Health Audits and Strategies provide a basis for better health based design, and identify products and services required by developers, Local Authorities, Parks Managers and Friend Groups to enhance their Green Spaces for health.